Cracking your joints is usually a common habit.

 Some would do it to relieve some pressure that we usually feel on our shoulders and neck, or maybe a reaction to stress.

 But why do Chiropractors crack your joints and, more importantly, is it safe?

-Let's go ahead and see the benefits, or maybe the risks, that you will have about cracking your neck.
+We'll share what Florida Spine & Injury has to say about the benefits, or maybe the risks, that you will have about cracking your neck.